Directed By: Ceyda Torun

 For one interviewee, cats embody an urbanity and confidence that has been drained from feminine identity; for another, they represent a lost free spiritedness; for another still they typify passion.
 The overarching offering of these cats, the thread which connects the interviewees however, is their ability to instil affection in the humans they select.
 Each interviewee, many of whom contending with their own troubles, are enriched by their feline companions simply because they allow them to demonstrate caring and kindness; it’s within this notion that Torun’s focus exceeds the confines of mere cat/human relations and taps into a broader, more fundamental relevance—the riches in demonstrating love.
 This underlining of affection in turn ushers tones of tranquillity, mirrored in Kira Fontana’s ethereal like score, an elegant blend of soft humming strings and light percussive chimes which cloaks Torun’s kaleidoscopic love letter with a warming soulfulness.

 If Kedi has one downfall it’s that it eventually stretches its point.
-Even at a taut eight minutes, the film still feels overlong and often repetitive.
+Even at a taut eighty minutes, the film still feels overlong and often repetitive.
 Never tired though is Torun’s whimsical ability to wring poignancy and surprising beauty from what threatens to be a banal subject.
 Torun’s affectionate gaze is endlessly luminous.
 There is no apparent agenda in Kedi, no sense of authorial intrusion.
 Its speakers cast no expert opinions, nor is there any lecturing involved.
 Rather, these are common people, speaking freely and spontaneously.
 The film is simply a snap shot of personalities and place; refreshing in its honesty, charming in its benevolence, and bountiful in its unexpected joys.